This may get long, but here goes.

 Not only were we sobbing in the room, but his primary ICU nurse was, the NP, and even his heart failure doctor came in and was crying with us.
 We were told that Patrick and I went beyond being a patient and his wife, but we became part of their family.
 No one wanted to see this outcome and everyone was praying just as hard as we were that things would have ended differently.

 The doctors requested an autopsy to see if they could get some answers as to what happened.
 I was going to request one myself because I need answers.
-I have to wait 6 weeks for the results.
+I had to wait 6 weeks for the results.
 I got a call May 31 that they report was in and they wanted to schedule a time for me to come up.
 I couldn't that day.
 It was Warrior's 8th grade graduation.
 It was already hard enough and I wasn't about to ruin his day.

 On June 6th, 3 months to the day since he had his transplant, I sat down with the transplant surgeon and the heart transplant nurse practitioner to find out the results of the autopsy.
-The autopsy showed that Tin Man had 100s of micro blood clots all throughout his lungs.
-We were told that they stopped counting after 400 clots.
+The autopsy showed that Tin Man had 1000s of micro blood clots all throughout his body.
+We were told that they stopped counting after 400 clots in just his lungs.
 The first area, the lower right lobe, where the bleeding in the lungs first started, was about 2 - 4 weeks old.
 These blood clots cut off the blood flow to that part of his lung, causing the tissue to die off.
 This is what started the uncontrollable bleeding.
-Over those last 2 weeks he started forming clots all throughout his lungs.
-This caused the pressures in his lungs to get higher and higher until his heart couldn't pump against it.
+Over those last 2 weeks he started forming clots all throughout his body.
+The clots in his lungs caused the pressures in his lungs to get higher and higher until his heart couldn't pump against it.
 They did tell us that he received an amazing heart.
 That it put up with so much more than they ever would have imagined.
 Even after all it went through and how hard it had to work, it still looked pretty good.

 The surgeon did tell us that they did learn a lot from the autopsy and what they need to do more clinical testing on in the near future.
 Hearing this helped ease my mind because they were able to learn something from Tin Man's death that will help others.
 This makes me feel like Tin Man's death wasn't for nothing.